publishpress/PublishPress-Authors/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html).

+= UNRELEASED =

+* Fixed: Fixed PHP warning about undefined "default_author_for_new_posts" attribute for the module options;
+* Fixed: Fixed the empty setting field "Default author for new posts", #242;

 = [3.7.3] - 2020-09-21 =

 * Fixed: Fixed unresponsive author select box for new posts, #244;